-The maximum final design elevation of the Facility shall be 1,135 feet above mean sea level (MSL), or as approved by WDNR during the landfill permitting process if WDNR approved elevation is lower.
+The maximum final design elevation of the Facility shall be feet above mean sea level (MSL), or as approved by WDNR during the landfill permitting process if WDNR approved elevation is lower.
 There shall be no vertical expansion above the maximum design elevation without renegotiation of this Agreement.
-This shall not prevent Dane County from obtaining approval from WDNR for intermediate waste grades that are higher than final waste grades.
+This shall not prevent Dane County from obtaining approval from WDNR for intermediate waste grades to be up to 5% higher than final waste grades when compared to the total depth of waste at a given location.